Student guide

 There are three alternative enrolment methods:

-A) Use the personal link from the email from the My Studyinfo portal with which you accepted your study place.
-The email includes a personal link to log into My Studyinfo, please see further information in Studyinfo.
-If you have deleted the email, please contact student services (at [email protected]), the email cannot be sent again and you have to complete your enrolment following the instructions from the student services.
+A) Use the personal link from the email from the My Studyinfo portal with which you accepted your study place (email subject *Offer of admission in Studyinfo").
+The email includes a personal link to log into My Studyinfo.
+Please see further information in Studyinfo.
+If you have deleted the email, please contact your programme coordinator at Aalto (see contact information below) for alternative instructions.

 B) If you have a Finnish personal identity code and Finnish e-identification service (by an online bank or other Finnish service), you can enrol directly by logging into My Studyinfo.